 Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
-If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.
+Always select a container with drainage holes to prevent your plant's roots from sitting in water.